SaaS Marketing Audit: How to Audit Your Marketing Data in Two Days

 Table of Contents

-A two-day marketing data audit is a focused review of the numbers your team actually uses to make budget, pipeline, and performance decisions, with the goal of finding where those numbers stop being trustworthy.
+A SaaS marketing audit is a focused review of the numbers your team actually uses to make budget, pipeline, and performance decisions, with the goal of finding where those numbers stop being trustworthy.

 It is not a full analytics transformation.
 It is not a warehouse rebuild.
 It is not a month of stakeholder interviews dressed up as rigor.